pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.add_ocg`                PDF only: add new optional content group :meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapterPageCount`       number of pages in chapter :meth:`Document.close`                  close the document :meth:`Document.convertToPDF`           write a PDF version to memory :meth:`Document.copyPage`               PDF only: copy a page reference :meth:`Document.del_toc_item`           PDF only: remove a single TOC item :meth:`Document.deletePage`             PDF only: delete a page :meth:`Document.deletePageRange`        PDF only: delete a page range :meth:`Document.embeddedFileAdd`        PDF only: add a new embedded file from buffer :meth:`Document.embeddedFileCount`      PDF only: number of embedded files :meth:`Document.embeddedFileDel`        PDF only: delete an embedded file entry :meth:`Document.embeddedFileGet`        PDF only: extract an embedded file buffer :meth:`Document.embeddedFileInfo`       PDF only: metadata of an embedded file :meth:`Document.embeddedFileNames`      PDF only: list of embedded files :meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_ocgs`               PDF only: info on all optional content groups
+:meth:`Document.add_ocg`                PDF only: add new optional content group :meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapter_page_count`     number of pages in chapter :meth:`Document.close`                  close the document :meth:`Document.convert_to_pdf`         write a PDF version to memory :meth:`Document.copy_page`              PDF only: copy a page reference :meth:`Document.del_toc_item`           PDF only: remove a single TOC item :meth:`Document.delete_page`            PDF only: delete a page :meth:`Document.delete_pages`           PDF only: delete a page range :meth:`Document.embfile_add`            PDF only: add a new embedded file from buffer :meth:`Document.embfile_count`          PDF only: number of embedded files :meth:`Document.embfile_del`            PDF only: delete an embedded file entry :meth:`Document.embfile_get`            PDF only: extract an embedded file buffer :meth:`Document.embfile_info`           PDF only: metadata of an embedded file :meth:`Document.embfile_names`          PDF only: list of embedded files :meth:`Document.embfile_upd`            PDF only: change an embedded file :meth:`Document.find_bookmark`          retrieve page location after layouting :meth:`Document.fullcopy_page`          PDF only: duplicate a page :meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_ocgs`               PDF only: info on all optional content groups